sjfakharian/Data-Insight-Tools/Uncertainty_Quantification_in_Predictive_Modeling.md

 dR/dt = rI - δR, R(0) = R0
 ```

-Where parameters γ (infection coefficient), k (interaction coefficient), r (recovery rate), and δ (birth/death rate) all contain uncertainties[^1].
+Where parameters γ (infection coefficient), k (interaction coefficient), r (recovery rate), and δ (birth/death rate) all contain uncertainties.

 ### Challenge and Solution

-The key challenge in this system is that the parameters cannot be uniquely inferred from available data, creating significant parameter uncertainty that propagates to prediction uncertainty[^1].
+The key challenge in this system is that the parameters cannot be uniquely inferred from available data, creating significant parameter uncertainty that propagates to prediction uncertainty.
 Smith outlines a comprehensive UQ approach involving:

 1. **Active subspace analysis** to identify parameter combinations that most influence model outputs
 2. **Identifiability analysis** to determine which parameters can be reliably estimated
 3. **Sensitivity analysis** to quantify how parameter uncertainties affect predictions
-4. **Design of experiments** to optimize data collection for uncertainty reduction[^1]
+4. **Design of experiments** to optimize data collection for uncertainty reduction

-The result is a prediction of I(t) (infected population) with quantified uncertainty intervals, providing decision-makers with a much more complete picture of possible disease trajectories than point estimates alone[^1].
+The result is a prediction of I(t) (infected population) with quantified uncertainty intervals, providing decision-makers with a much more complete picture of possible disease trajectories than point estimates alone.

 ## Python Code Implementation for Uncertainty Quantification